rolroralra/java-racingcar-precourse/README.md

     - Implement unit test for logic.
 (But not need for UI Layer.)
     - Logic Layer, UI Layer
     - Using JUnit5, AssertJ

+3. Code Refactoring
+    - Implementation by using First Class Collection
+    - Wrapping all primitive and string values

 ---
 ## Project Requirements